OA and Project-Level Finance

 1. Outcome

-This Circular provides guidance on using Ocean Accounts to support project-level finance instruments, including debt-for-nature swaps, blue bonds, payments for ecosystem services, and other sustainable finance mechanisms.
-It explains how accounting frameworks can strengthen the design, structuring, verification, and impact reporting of ocean-focused financial instruments while demonstrating how account data enable decision-makers to evaluate project-level interventions using internationally standardized baseline information.
+After reading this Circular, conservation finance practitioners and project developers will be able to use Ocean Accounts to structure, verify, and report on project-level finance instruments--including debt-for-nature swaps, blue bonds, and payments for ecosystem services.
+The guidance explains how accounting frameworks strengthen the design and impact reporting of ocean-focused financial instruments, enabling decision-makers to evaluate project-level interventions using internationally standardized baseline information.

 Ocean Accounts provide an essential foundation for project-level finance by establishing baselines for marine and coastal natural capital, quantifying ecosystem service flows, and enabling verification of conservation and restoration outcomes.
 The 2025 System of National Accounts recognizes sustainable finance as a key measurement domain, defining ESG (Environmental, Social, Governance) finance and green finance as important components of financial instruments that sustain or improve environmental and social conditions.[1]
 Ocean Accounts operationalize these concepts for marine contexts by providing the structured data needed to assess ocean-related risks, dependencies, and opportunities.